 For more than 30 years, James Balog (“BAY-log”) has broken new conceptual and artistic ground on one of the most important issues of our era: human modification of our planet’s natural systems.
-An avid mountaineer with a graduate degree in geography and geomorphology, James is equally at home on a Himalayan peak or a whitewater river, the African savannah or polar icecaps.
+He and his Extreme Ice Survey team are featured in the 2012 internationally acclaimed, award-winning documentary, Chasing Ice, and in the 2009 NOVA special, Extreme Ice.

 To reveal the impact of climate change, James founded the Extreme Ice Survey (EIS), the most wide-ranging, ground-based, photographic study of glaciers ever conducted.
 The project is featured in the highly acclaimed documentary, Chasing Ice, which won the award for Excellence in Cinematography at the 2012 Sundance Film Festival, as well as dozens of awards at film festivals worldwide.

 Chasing Ice was shortlisted for the 2013 Academy Awards.
 It has been screened at The White House, the U.S. Congress, the U.K. House of Commons and the United Nations.
 It has been the subject of features on the NBC Evening News, ABC Nightline, The Late Show with David Letterman, PBS’s Moyers & Company, and Real Time with Bill Maher.

 James has been honored with many awards, including, in recent years, an Honorary Doctor of Science Degree from the University of Alberta, the American Geophysical Union Presidential Citation for Science and Society, the Duke University LEAF Award, the Sam Rose ’58 and Julie Walters Prize at Dickinson College for Global Environmental Activism, and the Heinz Award.